Patrick J. Casey: Career

-Casey joined the faculty at Duke University in 1990 as an Assistant Professor of Pharmacology and Cancer Biology and Biochemistry.
+Casey joined the faculty at Duke University in 1990 as an assistant professor of Pharmacology and Cancer Biology and Biochemistry.
 His primary areas of research are in the fields of lipid modifications of proteins and in G protein signaling in cancer.
 Casey was the founding director of the Duke Center for Chemical Biology, established to spearhead interdisciplinary research and training in the application of fundamental chemical principles to the study of biology and the basis of disease and therapies.
 Awards for his work include the Established Investigator Award from the American Heart Association in 1992 and the Amgen Award from the American Society of Biochemistry and Molecular Biology in 2000.
 Casey was elected a Fellow of the American Association for the Advancement of Science in 2012, and received the Distinguished Faculty Award from the Duke Medical Alumni Association in 2018.

-Casey relocated to Singapore In 2005 to spearhead the development of the Duke-NUS Medical School.
-As Senior Vice Dean of Research at Duke-NUS, he was the chief architect of the five Signature Research Programs at Duke-NUS: Cancer and Stem Cell Biology, Cardiovascular and Metabolic Disorders, Neuroscience and Behavioral Disorders, Emerging Infectious Diseases, and Health Services and Systems Research.
-Casey has also played multiple roles in the Singapore Biomedical Sciences Initiative, serving on advisory committees for the Agency for Science, Technology and Research (A*STAR), National Medical Research Council (NMRC) and National Research Foundation (NRF).
+Casey relocated to Singapore in 2005 to spearhead the development of the Duke-NUS Medical School.
 In July, 2023, Casey stepped down as Senior Vice Dean of Research at Duke-NUS, while remaining on the faculty of that institution and Duke University School of Medicine as Professor and Senior Advisor.

-In recognition of his public sector service in Singapore, Casey was awarded the Public Administration Medal (Silver) at Singapore’s National Day ceremony in Aug.
+In recognition of his public sector service in Singapore, Casey was awarded the Public Administration Medal (Silver) at Singapore's National Day ceremony in Aug.
 2020.
 Casey was appointed to the Board of Directors of Legend Biotech in Dec.
 2020.

-Casey has also been very involved in training the next generation of scientists and clinician-scientists.
-He has trained numerous PhD, MD/PhD students and research fellows in his own lab, and has been involved in the development of several training programs.
-Casey was a founding member, and served as Director for 10 years, of Duke University’s Graduate Program in Molecular Cancer Biology, and led the development of a unique PhD Program in Integrated Biology and Medicine at Duke-NUS.
+Casey was a founding member, and served as Director for 10 years, of Duke University's Graduate Program in Molecular Cancer Biology, and led the development of a unique PhD Program in Integrated Biology and Medicine at Duke-NUS.